routingblog/arbitration/content/docs/problems.md

 - Even if a court determines that the arbitrators did not follow the law, in most cases the court will uphold the award. [^lawless1] [^dirussa]

+# Qualifications of Arbiters {id=qualification}

+- There are no rules for who may be an arbitor (except if specified in the contract)

+- In contrast to litigation, where jurists are subject to enforceable rules designed to foster impartiality and resist corruption, there is no government mechanism for attempting to foster arbitrator neutrality and competence. [^stempelkangaroo3]

 # Developing The Law